Psmths/windows-forensic-artifacts/execution/evtx-4688-process-created.md

  - `%%1937` indicates that the user manually ran the process as an administrator, or that the program requested administrative privileges upon execution.
  - `%%1938` indicates that the process did not run with administrator privileges.

+> [!NOTE]
-**NOTE**: In the event that UAC was used to elevate permissions in order to execute an application, this information will be stored in the `Target` fields instead.
+>  In the event that UAC was used to elevate permissions in order to execute an application, this information will be stored in the `Target` fields instead.

 ### Execution - Command Line Options
 In the event that Process Tracking is enabled (defaults to disabled), the full command line will be available in the `Process Command Line` field.